bitmark-inc/jobs/2020 Dec/Software Engineer.md

 ## Benefits

-- Salary range: USD 1200 to 2000
+- Competitive salary
-- Child care benefits: USD 100 per child
+- Child care benefits
 - Stock options
 - MacBook pro provided
 - Working on a daily basis with world-class developers from FreeBSD and OpenMoko